Quick Links

 The Student Advisory Services Zone consists of an open space where the advisors are on duty; a Language Practice Laboratory (to be opened later); and nine interview rooms for one-on-one discussions.
 There is a display screen at each end of the Zone showing the servicing hours of the advising departments.

+The following outlines the types of advice that students will be able to obtain in the Learning Commons.
 The Centre for Applied English Studies (CAES) will provide English writing support in one-on-one sessions where undergraduates and postgraduate students can come to:

 Support Services